 As an adolescent expert, I spend a lot of time in schools.
 If like me, you were a teen in the 1980s, sometimes it can be hard to separate your own school memories from those of John Hughes’ movies like The Breakfast Club.
 The Breakfast Club has stuck with me all these years, not just because I thought Judd Nelson was stinkin’ cute (c’mon you guys see it too, right?), but because of the way it so clearly illustrates the damage that labels do to teenagers.
 Not just labels from other teens and schools, but the labels that we as parents put on our kids.
+I was able to share more about is damage during a TEDx talk.

-I was lucky enough to give a TEDx talk about this damage.
 When we label teenagers as “problems,” we fail to see the problems that our teens may be suffering from.
 This failure to actually see our teenagers and their problems can lead to depression and alienation.
 Talking with teenagers isn’t easy, but it is doable.
 I hope that this video gives you some insight into ways you can connect with your teen and help them overcome the damage of labels, especially labels like “difficult” or “problem.”

-Obviously, as a behaviorist and a licensed psychotherapist, I’ve moved beyond The Breakfast Club when it comes to understanding the teen mind.
+Obviously, as a social scientist and a licensed psychotherapist, I’ve moved beyond The Breakfast Club when it comes to understanding the teen mind.
 But, one of the first steps I ask parents to take is to learn how to empathize with teenagers, to try and remember what it actually felt like to be a teen, and honestly, for me, the taste of corn nuts and Mountain Dew, and a viewing of The Breakfast Club can put me back there.

-I hope you’ll take some time out of your day to watch the video and give some thought to how our language and behavior affects our teens.
+I hope you’ll take some time out of your day to watch the video above and give some thought to how our language and behavior affects our teens.